 Investment Returns and Distribution Policies of Non-Profit Endowment Funds

-We present the first estimates of investment returns and distribution rates for U.S. non-profit endowment funds, based on a comprehensive sample of 29,762 organizations drawn from Internal Revenue Service filings for 2009-2017.
-Non-profit endowments badly underperform market benchmarks, with median annual returns 4.46 percentage points below a 60-40 mix of U.S. equity and Treasury bond indexes, and statistically significant alphas of -1.10% per year.
+We present the first estimates of investment returns and distribution rates for U.S. non-profit endowment funds, based on a comprehensive sample of 29,892 organizations drawn from Internal Revenue Service filings for 2009-2017, a period that saw a sharp drop followed by a lengthy appreciation in public equity values.
+Non-profit endowments badly underperform market benchmarks during our sample period.
+Holding a zero investment portfolio (long endowment and short 60-40 mix of U.S. equity and Treasury bond indexes) generates a mean negative 3.61 annual return.
+Regression estimates in four-factor models find statistically significant alphas of -1.12% per year.
 Smaller endowments have less negative alphas than larger endowments, but all size classes significantly underperform.
-Higher education endowments, the majority of the $0.7 trillion asset class, do significantly worse than funds in other sectors.
 Distribution ratios are conservative, well below the funds’ long-run returns.
 Donors increase contributions when endowment returns are strong, with an elasticity of about 0.18 between net-of-market investment returns and new donations.

 Keywords: non-profit endowments, institutional investors